myoshuu/myoshuu/README.md

 <h3 align="left">My name is Joevano, usually know as Myoshu.</h3>

 <p align="left">I'm a full-stack Web Developer with several years of experience and a Student from Satya Wacana Christian University.
-Certified by BNSP in the field of Junior Web Programmer</p>
+Certified by BNSP in the field of Junior Web Programmer since 2022</p>

 ###